 Supply chain network design is a strategic decision that will define the structure of the chain of suppliers, production facilities, warehouses, distribution channels, information systems, and customers.
 It is important because network impacts costs, speed, flexibility, service quality, risk exposure, and long-term competitiveness.
 In MGMT3017 terms, supply chain strategy must align with the firm's competitive strategy: If a firm is competing primarily on speed and flexibility, it will have a different strategy from one that competes primarily on low cost.
 In this paper, this relationship is analysed through the case company Zara, Inditex's main brand of fashion.

-Zara is an appropriate brand for this case due to the short product life cycles, demand fluctuations and the high uncertainty of consumers' tastes in fast fashion. a framework of product-supply chains that implies that innovative and unpredictable products need a responsive chain, not just an efficient chain.
+Zara is an appropriate brand for this case due to the short product life cycles, demand fluctuations and the high uncertainty of consumers' tastes in fast fashion.
+(Fisher 1997, 105) proposed a framework of product-supply chains that implies that innovative and unpredictable products need a responsive chain, not just an efficient chain.
 The key to Zara's competitive advantage is its ability to take signals from the market and produce new designs quickly, followed by small batches of the product, and a rapid turnaround of products in the stores, more often than traditional clothing manufacturers.
 The aim is to identify Zara's strategy and to sketch a map of its network, examine its logic and make comparisons with literature, and suggest improvements.

 Literature Review